mchagneux/computo_paper/paper.md

 Using confidence regions for the distributions of $Z_n$ given $Z_{1:(n - 1)}$ instead allows to naturally include uncertainty in the decision process.
 Note that we deactivate filters whose posterior mean estimates lie outside the image subspace in $\Rset^2$.

 A visual depiction of the entire pipeline (from detection to final association) is provided below.
 Combining a set of Bayesian filters with a data association step that resorts on the most likely hypothesis is a form of Global Nearest Neighbor (GNN) tracking.
 Another possibility is to perform multi-target filtering by including the data association step directly into the probabilistic model, as in {cite}`mahler2003`.
-A generalisation of single-target recursive Bayesian filtering, this class of methods is grounded in the point process litterature and well motivated theoretically.
+A generalisation of single-target recursive Bayesian filtering, this class of methods is grounded in the point process literature and well motivated theoretically.
 In case of strong false positive detection rates, close and/or reappearing objects, practical benefits could be obtained, but we find that our framework is sufficient on our data while having the advantage of not requiring a model for false alarms or object appearances.

 ```{figure} assets/diagram.png
 ---